 Various factors can influence how long Ativan stays in the body:

-- Route of administration: The normal administration of Ativan is through the oral route in the form of liquid or tablets.
+- Route of administration: The routine administration of Ativan is through the oral route in the form of liquid or tablets.
 There is also an injectable form of the drug.
 Ativan has similar effects regardless of whether it is administered orally or intravenously.
 The half-life will change depending on which form it is used.

-- Frequency of use: The more frequently Ativan is used, the longer it will take for the body to eliminate it; thus, the half-life may increase in those people who habitually use the drug.
+- Frequency of use: The more frequently Ativan is used, the longer it will take for the body to eliminate it; thus, the half-life may increase in those who habitually use the drug.

 - Amount taken: The larger the dose, the longer it will take for Ativan to be eliminated from the body.
 This is due to the liver requiring a longer time to clear the larger dose.